taddeseanb/kenya-hub/docs/developer/tutorial-data-management/3-catalog-publication.md

 Various catalogue frontends exist to facilitate dataset search, such as [geonetwork](https://geonetwork-opensource.org), [dataverse](https://dataverse.org), [ckan](https://ckan.org).
 Selecting a frontend depends on metadata format, target audience, types of data, maintenance aspects, and personal preference.

 For this workshop we are going to use [pycsw](https://pycsw.org).
-It is a catalogue software supporting various standardised query api's, as well as providing a basic easy-to-adjust html web interface.
+It is a catalogue software supporting various standardised query APIs, as well as providing a basic easy-to-adjust html web interface.

 For this exercise we assume you have docker-desktop installed on your system and running.